thyeggman/azure-mobile-apps-net-server/README.md

 ## Running the Sample App

 There is a sample web project in the 'sample' folder in the solution.
-It is contains controllers which excersise several of the features of the SDK.
+It contains controllers which excercise several features of the SDK.

   * **BrownOnlineController**
   * **CustomController**